thriveweb/cordner/content/services/research-and-development-r-d-entitlements.md

 subtitle: >-
-  The Australian Government is supportive of industry Research and Development and will provide to your business a substantial refundable tax offset for eligible activities.
+  The Australian Government is supportive of industry Research and Development and will provide to your business a substantial refundable tax offset for eligible activities
+categories:
+  - category: 'R&D, Grants and Taxation Entitlements'
+  - category: Research and Development (R&D) Entitlements
 status: Published
 order: 5
 featuredImage: /images/uploads/architecture-building-business-256381.jpg
 icon: /images/uploads/button_arrow_suscribe.svg
 parentService: 'R&D, Grants and Taxation Entitlements'
 contentImage: /images/uploads/architecture-building-business-256381.jpg
-categories:
-  - category: 'R&D, Grants and Taxation Entitlements'
-  - category: Research and Development (R&D) Entitlements
 ---

 At Cordner Advisory we: